storyprotocol/documentation/docs/Introduction/faq.md

 ## *"What are the challenges?"*

-The natural question arises: "*What if I'm a bad actor and I ignore all of this and just Right Click Save As?*"
+The natural question arises: "*What if I'm a bad actor and I ignore all of this and just Right-Click Save As?*"

-First, its underestimated the extent to which people want to follow the law.
+First, it's underestimated the extent to which people want to follow the law.
 This is why PIL is so important - all of the\
 IP is not just on-chain, it is tied to a real legal contract!
 If people rip off your IP, they can be sued in court.
 However this "happy path" doesn't always happen.
 When things go wrong, we want to provide as many layers of escalation before resorting to off-chain arbitration.

 Thus, we've created the [Dispute Module](doc:dispute-module) that allows anyone to flag violating content on-chain.
 If the dispute is\